The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Scientific Applications

 \subsection{Masked X-ray Image Autoencoder (MAXIE) and PeakNet}

 Cong and Chen describe two AI models capable of reconstructing and interpreting X-ray images.\cite{wang_end--end_2025,chen_augmenting_2025} The team has developed the Masked Autoencoder for X-ray Image Encoding (MAXIE), supporting model architectures ranging from hundreds of millions to billions of parameters.
 MAXIE is trained on approximately 286 terabytes of X-ray diffraction images from a variety of different detectors.
-Training epochs requiring hours to days depending on available compute resources.
+Training epochs require hours to days depending on available compute resources, motivating its checkpointing and fault tolerance features.
 The implementation supports multiple parallelization strategies within a unified training framework, including single GPU, multi-GPU, and multi-node configurations using both Distributed Data Parallel (DDP) and Fully Sharded Data Parallel (FSDP) approaches (including sharded and full checkpoints), with optimizations including shared memory utilization and job scheduler integration for fault-tolerant execution.

 The goal for this application is to run unsupervised training of this model on the full 286-terabyte dataset, potentially unlocking representations learned from the complete diversity of crystallographic data.
 Current production results come from a complementary supervised learning approach operating on a significantly smaller, algorithmically labeled dataset.
 Because both approaches leverage the same unified training infrastructure, scaling up to larger datasets is a matter of compute availability and network data accessibility.
 Architectural consistency in the AI/ML framework provides operational benefits including shared fault-tolerance mechanisms, unified checkpoint management, and the ability to scale supervised training to larger datasets as they become available.
-Preliminary results suggest that we need robust, flexible methods like LCLStreamer for pre-processing our data as we work to improve its quality.